microsoft/iomt-fhir/docs/ARMInstallation.md

 |**LookupWithEncounter**|Like the first setting but allows you to include an encounter identifier with the message to associate with the device/patient.
 The encounter is looked up during processing and any observations created are linked to the encounter.
 The association here is assumed to be one encounter per device.

 ## Post Deployment
+After the ARM template is successfully deployed, [configure Azure RBAC for your Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-azure-rbac) using the App Service name when searching for the entity to assign the role to, in order to assign access for the IoMT FHIR Connector for Azure to the Azure API for FHIR data plane.
+Also, the Authority on the Authentication page of your Azure API for FHIR should NOT be changed from the Azure Active Directory in your subscription, or this connection will be broken.

-After the ARM template is successfully deployed the mapping configurations for device content and converting to FHIR need to be added to the template container in the deployed Azure Storage blob.
+ Also, the mapping configurations for device content and converting to FHIR need to be added to the template container in the deployed Azure Storage blob.
 You can use a tool like [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to easily upload and update the configurations.
 Navigate to the Azure Storage account deployed by the ARM template (it will be service name you selected) and select the template storage to container.
 From there upload the configurations and you are done.

 Default templates:
  [Device Content](../sample/templates/basic/devicecontent.json)